jtvanlew/jtvanlew.github.io/_posts/2014-06-18-jon-van-ferm.md

 \end{eqnarray}
 $$

-That's easy then.
-Even a simple peltier thermoelectric device can pull out 7 W. Of course, the walls of the fermenter won't be adiabatic.
-Even if we put in a little 3x design margin on this, a 21 W peltier isn't out of the question.
+Dude.
+7 W?
+That's easy!
+But, yeah, you're right, the fermenter walls won't be adiabatic so let's add a design margin.
+Let's say we need 20 W of cooling.
+I think even cheap-o peltier thermoelectrics can pull 20 W. Since I had precisely such cheap-o peltier, I kinda hacked together some hardware with a flat bar of stainless, an old cpu heat sink, and a peltier sandwiched in the middle.
+My arduino + a relay got a 20 V power supply onto the thermoelectric.

-So here's how I imagined it.
-A bar of stainless (or aluminum) with an old cpu heat sink clamped on top of a peltier.
-The peltier gets fed a 20V power supply (via a relay) controlled by an arduino.
-The control comes from some temperature measurements (perhaps directly in the beer?).
-This, in theory, almost entirely matches the construction that the BrewJacket Immersion appears to have.
+What you see in that image at the top is the first trial run of the whole assembly.
+I must admit it didn't work that well at first.
+There was too much stainless steel rod exposed and interacting with the room's air.
+Some insulation wrapped around that would force more energy interaction with the liquid it's immersed in.

-I picked up some parts and began temp. testing the peltier on a bucket of water.
-So far my data is not beautiful (my power supply was giving a dirty voltage) so I'll stop here and submit another summary of construction and arduino code once things are working a little cleaner.
+Anyway.
+I've dubbed this monstrosity the VL-Ferm